 He learned, too, that some of the most coveted names were those of sick people rejected for life insurance policies; treatments could be sold to these unfortunates.

-More valuable still were those of Lydia Estes Pinkham, of Lynn, Mass.
+More valuable still were the letters held by Lydia Estes Pinkham, of Lynn, Mass.
 Her Vegetable Compound, an herbal concoction with an 18% alcohol content, was guaranteed to “ease women through the Change of Life, dissolve and expel tumors from the uterus, and cure entirely the worst form of Female Complaints, all Ovarian troubles, Inflammation and Ulceration, Falling and Displacements, and the consequent spinal Weakness.”

 Every ad for the Vegetable Compound invited readers to “Write to Mrs. Pinkham at Lynn, Mass., and she will advise you,” and millions of women did.
 But Pinkham insisted that the letters were “opened by a woman, read only by a woman, seen only by a woman,” and she wouldn’t rent them—to anyone.
 “They can’t be bought,” a broker said.
 “The old girl won’t even answer a letter about them.
 I don’t know what sort of a plant she has at Lynn and it doesn’t matter much, as her files are worth more than the plant.”

-The tone of Proctor’s talks with these brokers (and with Guild) can be inferred from an 1890s newspaper account, in which a young man meets a letter broker on a train.
+The tone of Proctor’s talks with these brokers can be inferred from an 1890s newspaper account, in which a young man meets a letter broker on a train.

 “I am a dealer in old letters, and am now on my way home with a check for $250 in my pocket which is all velvet,” the broker said.
 “This check I received for the use, for one month, of 10,000 letters, of which I am the owner.”

 The older man was happy to explain the business.